prepare/ChromiumFX/Readme.md

 ### Versioning ###

-ChromiumFX version numbers consist of four digits.
-The first three digits are the version number of the underlying CEF binaries.
-The fourth number is the release number of ChromiumFX for a specific CEF version.
-Example: 3.1750.1738.0 is the first release of ChromiumFX for CEF 3.1750.1738 and 3.1750.1738.3 would be the fourth release for the same CEF version, and so on.
+ChromiumFX version numbers have the format X.Y.Z where X is the CEF version (currently 3), Y is the CEF branch and Z is the ChromiumFX release number for a specific CEF version and branch.

+*"Within a release branch the CEF API is 'frozen' and generally only security/bug fixes are applied"*[[1](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding#markdown-header-release-branches)].
+So ChromiumFX binaries should work with any set of CEF binaries from the same branch.
+For example, ChromiumFX 3.2171.* works with CEF 3.2171.1979 from the [CEF download page](http://www.magpcss.net/cef_downloads/), CEF 3.2171.2039 from [cefbuilds.com](https://cefbuilds.com/) or any other CEF 3.2171.* build.

+At startup, API compatibility is verified by checking the API hash of the loaded libcef.dll, making sure ChromiumFX fails early when loading incompatible CEF binaries.

+ChromiumFX exposes the following methods for querying version information: `CfxRuntime.GetCefVersion()`, `CfxRuntime.GetChromeVersion()`, `CfxRuntime.VersionInfo(entry)` and `CfxRuntime.ApiHash(entry)`.

 ### Licensing and Credits ###

 ChromiumFX is BSD licensed.
 The CEF project is BSD licensed.
 Please visit "about:credits" in a CEF-based application for complete Chromium and third-party licensing information.
-See also cef/LICENSE.txt and cef/README.txt.
+See also [cef/LICENSE.txt](https://bitbucket.org/chromiumfx/chromiumfx/src/tip/cef/LICENSE.txt) and [cef/README.txt](https://bitbucket.org/chromiumfx/chromiumfx/src/tip/cef/README.txt).

 ## Changes ##

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2171.10 ###

+* libcfx.dll now loads libcef.dll functions explicitly instead of linking to libcef.lib, removing the link time dependency.
+This means that ChromiumFX is now compatible with any set of CEF binaries within the same branch.
+* As a consequence, ChromiumFX version numbers now have the format X.Y.Z where X is the CEF version (currently 3), Y is the CEF branch and Z is the ChromiumFX release number for a specific CEF version and branch.
+* At startup, API compatibility is verified by checking the API hash of the loaded libcef.dll, making sure ChromiumFX fails early when loading incompatible CEF binaries.

 ### Version 3.2171.1979.9 ###